MileHacker Logo

 • Dolphin House (Sha'ab Samadai Reef): Famous for its resident pod of spinner dolphins.
 An opportunity to snorkel or dive with wild dolphins.

-• Abu Dabbab Bay: Home to green sea turtles and dugongs.
-A prime spot for snorkeling and diving.
+• Abu Dabbab Bay: Home to green marine turtles and dugongs.
+A prime spot to snorkel and dive.

 • Wadi El Gemal National Park: A vast protected area encompassing coastal, marine, and desert ecosystems.
 Departure point for boat excursions.